Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Introduction

-Despite these improvements, all of these algorithms require implementing a time evolution of $H$ up to $\mathcal{O}(\epsilon^{-1})$ time.
-This implies that the number of operations per circuit on the quantum computer is quite large when the tolerable error $\epsilon$ is small.
-As an example, \cite{kim2022fault} estimated that the number of T gates required to implement ground state energy estimation to sufficient accuracy for a class of small molecules is greater than $10^{10}$; the error rate of each gate must be significantly less than $10^{-10}$.
+Despite these improvements, all these algorithms require implementing controlled time evolution of \( H \) for up to \( \mathcal{O}(\epsilon^{-1}) \) time, resulting in high gate counts when small \( \epsilon \) values are needed.
+For example, Ref.~\cite{kim2022fault} estimated that the number of T gates required to implement ground-state energy estimation to sufficient accuracy for a class of small molecules is greater than $10^{10}$; the error rate of each gate must be significantly less than $10^{-10}$.
 Today's quantum hardware and that of the near future are far more limited in the number of gates that can be implemented per circuit.
-As an example, IBM recently announced their $100\times100$ challenge \cite{gambetta2022hundred}, in which, by 2024, they aim to realize accurate expectation value calculations using circuits of $~ 100\times100=10^4$ quantum gates, each of error rate $10^{-3}$.
-There is large consensus in the community that the only feasible approach to increasing the number of operations from $10^4$ to greater than $10^{10}$ is by building large-scale quantum architectures that can implement low-error-rate fault-tolerant operations.
+For instance, IBM’s \( 100 \times 100 \) challenge \cite{gambetta2022hundred} aims to achieve accurate expectation value calculations using circuits with approximately \( 10^4 \) gates, each having an error rate of \( 10^{-3} \).
+There is broad consensus that scaling from \( 10^4 \) to over \( 10^{10} \) operations requires large-scale quantum architectures capable of low-error fault-tolerant operations.

 The GSEE algorithms above were developed with a fault-tolerant quantum computer in mind.
 It is by now standard to assume a \emph{cost model} where the overhead of reducing error rates (through fault-tolerant protocols) does not change the polynomial scaling of a quantum algorithm; that is, the cost is logarithmic in the number of operations.
-Under this model, it is usually favorable to reduce algorithm runtime at the cost of an increased number of operations per circuit.
-For this reason, methods for ground state energy estimation have been developed \cite{lin2020near} that increase the number of ancilla qubits and operations to reduce the overall runtime.
+Under this model, it is generally preferable to reduce algorithm runtime at the cost of an increased number of operations per circuit.
+For this reason, methods for ground-state energy estimation have been developed \cite{lin2020near} that increase the number of ancilla qubits and operations to reduce the overall runtime.